Brunoraj2003/Brunoraj2003/README.md

-- 👋 Hi, I’m Bruno Antonyraj
+- 👋 Hi, This is Bruno Antonyraj
-- 👀 I’m interested in Coding
+- 👀 I'm interesting in Coding
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently pursuing Data Science